class NativeWindow

 displayed, then any owned windows are not displayed, even if their

-properties are true
+visible properties are true.

-Note: On Mac OS X, setting visible
+Note: On Mac OS X, setting visible to false on a minimized window

 will not remove the window icon from the dock.
 If a user subsequently